 Our approach to the teaching of Mathematics is primarily traditional with the use of investigations where appropriate, giving the pupils a firm grounding in the subject whilst also developing their problem solving skills and ability for logical thought.

 First - Second Year

-In the First and Second Years, students study according to the six main areas of the national curriculum: Number, Algebra, Ratio, Proportion and Rates of Change, Geometry and Measures, Probability and Statistics.
+In the First and Second Years, pupils study according to the six main areas of the national curriculum: Number, Algebra, Ratio, Proportion and Rates of Change, Geometry and Measures, Probability and Statistics.

-As a department we recognise that not all students have the same needs and aptitude, but strive to help all students achieve their greatest potential.
-To this end, we use setting from Second Year upwards (and limited setting in the First Year) in order to place individuals with their Mathematical peers.
+As a department we recognise that not all pupils have the same needs and aptitude, but strive to help all pupils achieve their greatest potential.
+To this end, we use setting from Second Year upwards (and limited setting in the First Year) in order to place individuals with their mathematical peers.

 We also provide extra support in the form of lunchtime workshops.
-The "open door" attitude of all the departmental staff means that students can always approach them for help when required.
+The "open door" attitude of all the departmental staff means that pupils can always approach them for help when required.

 Third - Fifth Year